phetsims/phet-info/doc/phet-software-design-patterns.md

 * Masses and Springs (Ruler and timer)
 * Projectile Motion (Tracer and measuring tape)

-Simulations that use DragListener.createForwardingListener
-* Energy Skate Park (Measuring tape)
-* Fractions Suite (Pieces, fraction elements and containers)
-* Wave Interference (Tools)

 Deprecated solutions to this same problem:
 * Bending Light uses handleForwardedStartEvent, handleForwardedDragEvent, handleForwardedEndEvent

+Simulations with other strategies:
+* Charges and Fields uses `hookDragHandler`, see ChargesAndSensorsPanel.js
+* Balancing Act uses:

 Variants or Alternate problems:
 * It is possible to use the drag forwarding pattern without dynamically creating instances.
 For instance,